ACER continued

 ACER palmatum 'Beni kagami'

 Winter bark colour is such an important feature in the garden to extend the season.
-Again the coral coloured bark is reminiscent of Acer palmatum 'Sangokaku', but it doesn't get quite so large.
+The coral coloured bark is reminiscent of Acer palmatum 'Sangokaku', but ultimately it shouldn't get quite so large though it has just as much vigour as a young plant.
+For us here, this cultivar gives the most orangey red autumn colours compared to the other coral bark maples, despite the photo which just happens to show it in a yellow phase!
 3m

 ACER palmatum 'Beni komachi'

-"The beautiful, red haired little girl" This is one of my personal favourites!
-The leaves are smallish but with a longer central lobe.
+"The beautiful, red haired little girl" The leaves are smallish but with a longer central lobe.
 Bright pinky-red new growth deepens to rich purple and back to scarlet for the autumn.
 Excellent for bonsai or garden.
 Dwarf to 1.5-2m.
+We have this in the collection still, but we're no longer propagating it as it is too delicate to grow outside in our conditions.

 ACER palmatum 'Beni maiko'

-This cultivar has been described as "bamboo like" due to the long, narrow, almost finger like leaves, which are deep purple. this gives it a very graceful appearance.
-An upright plant, originally from Oregon, USA.
-This has become one of my favourites.
-The red autumn colour positively glowed; it really did look wonderful.
-3m (NB the photo shows autumn colour)
+This cultivar has been described as "bamboo like" due to the long, narrow, almost finger like leaves, which open bright red before becoming deep purple through the summer, giving it a very graceful appearance.
+An upright plant, originally from Oregon, USA it has become one of my favourites.
+The red autumn colour positively glows; it really is wonderful.
+(The photo shows autumn colour, but to be honest it's not that different in early spring.)
+Expect a vase shaped habit to 3-4m.
+In my experience this cultivar dislikes pure heat, so (provided it doesn't dry out in summer) it's great in a more open site where the leaves move so beautifully in the wind.

 ACER palmatum 'Beni shi en'

 I'm very taken with this one, whose name translates to "red smoke".
 The deeply divided strap-like leaves change colour apparently continuously through the season.
 Starting rosy red, changing to purple and then green with a conspicuous paler midrib.
-These colours are held well even in full sun, becoming pink in late summer before long lasting golden autumn colours.
-Altogether a very satisfactorily behaved small tree of upright habit.
+Notable for its heat tolerance, these colours are held well even in full sun, becoming pink in late summer before long lasting golden autumn colours.
+Altogether a very satisfactorily behaved small tree of upright habit, although slow growing when very young.
 3m.

 ACER palmatum 'Beni shichihenge'

 "Red and changeful" Evidently the Japanese found it difficult to describe as well!
-Another favourite of mine.
-Simplest described, I think, as a bit like Butterfly but with lots of wonderful salmon-orange!
+Simplest described, I think, as a bit like 'Butterfly' but with lots of wonderful salmon-orange!
 2-3m.
+Another one that we are no longer regularly propagating as it requires a more sheltered site than we are able to provide.

 Another beauty that is so hard to describe!
-Bright pinkish young growth develops tones of orange-red and yellow-red.
+Very similar to the 'Corallinum' group, the bright pinkish young growth is slightly more at the orange end of that colour spectrum in an open position.
+As with the rest of the group, it will be much more muted in heavy shade.
+In autumn it develops tones of orange-red and yellow-red.
 Small leaves and twiggy habit.
 2-3m.

 ACER palmatum 'Beni ubi gohon'